adfink/adfink.github.io/tags.md

 ---
-layout: page
+layout: tags
-title: About the site
+title: tags and stuff
 permalink: /tags/
 ---
 this is the tag page